moddio/moddio-docs/scripting-reference/actions/setEntityAttributeMin.md

-Sets the minimum value of the selected attribute for the selected entity to the inputted number.
+Sets the minimum value of the specified attribute for the selected entity to the inputted number.